awesometic/docker-odroid-kernel-builder/README.md

 ### Install automatically to your boot media

 If you want to **install kernel/modules to your boot media automatically**, make sure that your boot media mounted in advance to pass its partitions to container as the volumes.
-In most of the Linux DISTROs, boot media is mounted under **/media/$USER** directory if you have inserted that.
+Then give the environment variable **AUTO_INSTALL true**.
+In most of the Linux DISTROs, boot media is mounted under **/media/$USER** directory once you have inserted that.

-If there's no given boot media partitions, compiled files copied to **/output** directory.
+If **OUTPUT_DIR** is set, compiled files copied to **/output** directory.

 ### Other imformations